 Hadley – Session 4

-01:47 You can see me click and then say “Get it!” in the end of this session.
+01:47 You’ll see me click and then say “Get it!” in the end of this session.
 You’ll observe the same thing in some of my other videos in this series.
 The trainer I am today would not click before saying “Get it!”
 “Get it!” itself serves as a marker cue.

 - Build duration in a down position until you can count to 10 in your head without your dog getting up!